Mitigating crosstalk errors by randomized compiling: Simulation of the BCS model on a superconducting quantum computer: BCS hamiltonian in terms of Pauli matrices

 In this article, we aim to simulate the dynamics resulting from $\mathcal{H}_\text{BCS}$.
 To this end, we need to implement the unitary evolution operator $\smash{U(t)=e^{-i\mathcal{H}_\text{BCS} t}}$ on the quantum computer i.e. to break down $U(t)$ into a series of 1- and 2-qubit unitary gates that can be directly applied on the QC (native gates).
 This operation, dubbed transpilation, is a very hard problem that usually cannot be tackled exactly, even for simple, integrable systems.
 To circumvent this issue, we will approximate the exact unitary evolution operator using the Trotter algorithm.
 It consists in slicing the full time evolution into small time steps $\Delta t$:

 where $t$ is the time duration of the whole dynamics, $\smash{\Delta t=\frac{t}{r}}$ is the small time step and $r$ the number of time steps.
-For each small time step evolution, we use the Suzuki-Trotter formula to expand the exponential \cite{Suzuki1976}, and neglect all the non-zero commutators between the two terms of the Hamiltonian such that we can write each of them in a separate exponential.
-For the BCS Hamiltonian this yields:
+For each small time step evolution, we use the Suzuki-Trotter formula to expand the exponential \cite{Suzuki1976}, and neglect all the non-zero commutators between the two terms of the hamiltonian such that we can write each of them in a separate exponential.
+For the BCS hamiltonian this yields:

 For each Trotter step, the error accumulated by this approximation has an upper bound of order $\mathcal{O}(\Delta t^2)$.
 This error scales as $ \mathcal{O}(t \Delta t)$ for the whole dynamics (see e.g. ~\cite{Childs2018,Seetharam2021}).
 The Trotter algorithm can be extended to higher order in the commutator in order to lower this error but more gates are then required to simulate one Trotter step~\cite{Childs2018} .
 This is a major issue in the context of NISQ, as most of the error stem from the application of noisy gates.
 One then has to find a good trade-off between algorithmic and noise-induced errors.
 Fortunately, it turns out that the Trotter error's upper bound is usually not reached for the type of dynamics we are considering here.
-Consequently, even at the lowest order in the Trotter approximation, the noise coming from the gates remains the main source of error (see Sec.~\ref{sec:twirl} and ~\ref{sec:estimation}).
+Consequently, even at the lowest order in the Trotter approximation, the noise coming from the gates remains the main source of error (see Sec.~\ref{sec:twirl} and ~\ref{sec:estimation}).}

-\subsection{Circuit transpilation}
+\section{Circuit transpilation}

 Each term of Eq.~\eqref{eq:Trotter} needs to be implemented with IBM QC's native gates.
-They are three single qubit gates: $R_z(\theta)$, the Pauli matrix $\sigma^x$ (or simply denoted $X$) and $\sqrt{X}$ and one 2-qubit gate: the CNOT gate~\cite{Aleksandrowicz2019}.
+They are three single-qubit gates: $R_z(\theta)$, the Pauli matrix $\sigma^x$ (or simply denoted $X$) and $\sqrt{X}$ and one 2-qubit gate: the CNOT gate~\cite{Aleksandrowicz2019}.
 They form a universal gate set operations which allows to implement any unitary operator.
-An additional difficulty arises when taking into account the machine's layout.
-Some interaction terms coupled physical qubits which are not directly connected on the QC.
-We devote the last subsection~\ref{sec:layout} to adress this problem.
+An additional difficulty arises when taking into account the machine's layout: the unitary contains interaction terms that couple quibts which are not directly connected on the QC; we devote subsection~\ref{sec:layout} to this problem.

-\subsubsection{Transpilation of 1-body operators}
+\subsection{Transpilation of 1-body operators}